 Where are the products tested?

-Before testing, the Golf Monthly team will usually attend product launches and meet with the manufacturer’s R&D experts to understand the new technology.
-The first port of call to test golf clubs is usually the indoor simulator at Foresight Sports, where the team can test in a controlled environment using premium balls and the GCQuad launch monitor.
+Before testing, the Golf Monthly team will usually attend product launches and meet with the manufacturer's R&D experts to understand the new technology.

-How does Golf Monthly ranks products?
+How does Golf Monthly rank products?

 Golf Monthly reviews have a five star rating system.
 No product that receives less than 3 stars will be published.
 Golf Monthly doesn’t rank products within its buyers guides, but it will reference stand out features and link to individual reviews for those who want a deeper dive into how a product performs.

-Golf Monthly Star rating guide:
+Golf Monthly Star Rating Guide

 5 stars - Stands out from its competitive set by tangibly looking, feeling and performing better.
 Has innovative new technology that delivers on all attributes a golfer looks for with no significant weakness, at a price that offers value for money.